khulnasoft/AiKit/docs/overview/deep_dive/formatting.rst

 The important check is the one that runs on every pull request.
 You should expect this check to pass if you have pre-commit correctly set up.
-Note that you can also reformat your code directly from GitHub by making a comment with ``ivy-gardener``, we will go through more details about it in the next section.
+Note that you can also reformat your code directly from GitHub by making a comment with ``aikit-gardener``, we will go through more details about it in the next section.

 Lint Formatting
 ~~~~~~~~~~~~~~~